pixelate/wavesync/README.md

 # Wavesync

-Wavesync is a Ruby-based CLI tool that scans your music library and automatically converts audio files to match the specifications of specific hardware music devices like the teenage engineering TP-7 and Elektron Octatrack, adjusting sample rate and file format as needed while preserving your original library structure and only converting files that don't already meet the device requirements.
+Wavesync is a Ruby-based CLI tool that scans your music library and automatically converts audio files to match the specifications of specific hardware music devices like the teenage engineering TP-7 and Elektron Octatrack, adjusting sample rate, bit depth and file format as needed while preserving your original library structure and only converting files that don't already meet the device requirements.

 ## Supported devices